void-linux/void-docs/src/installation/live-images/index.md

 There are `x86_64` images for both `glibc` and `musl` based systems.
 There are also images for `i686`, but only `glibc` is supported for this architecture.
+Live images are provided for `aarch64` in both `glibc` and `musl` variants, but they only support UEFI-capable devices.
+Live images for `aarch64` do not support `void-installer`.

 Live installers are not provided for other architectures.
 Users of other architectures will need to use rootfs tarballs, or perform an installation manually.